IshitaKapahi/Manage-Contacts-Node.js/readme.txt

-This file basicalls contains the flow of the project for better understanding.
+This file basicaly contains the flow of the project for better understanding.

 CONTACT-MANAGEMENT:
   { Contacts creates with all api endpoints req > mongodb setup & connection and contact db & user db schema >